 - Love Hurts: Happens with many of Hiruko's customers, sometimes involving the death of some person or another.

 - Mandatory Twist Ending: Most of the short stories end with Hiruko discovering that not all was as it seemed with his customer and their troubles, from the very first ending that had the dreamer turn out to be a weather vane.
 This is to the point where when a chapter ends without a twist of some sort, it's so surprising it practically counts as a twist in itself.

 - Mind Screw: Among other weirdness like as found in the Delirium, the series is very unclear about when something is just a dream which affects nothing but the client's own mental health or when it's something that actually has an impact on the real world, leading it to have very confusing logic.
-The fact that one of the first chapters ends on a "Groundhog Day" Loop and yet the story keeps going on is confusing enough.
+The fact that the very first chapter has a dream coming from a weather vane is also pretty difficult to wrap one's head around.

 - Nightmare Fetishist: The Baku; the more disturbing and sorrowful a dream is, the better it tastes.
 Hiroku himself notes a few times that nightmares with blood and death taste particularly good.

 - Nightmare Sequence: The sequence after Hiroku sends his client to sleep marks the most surreal part of each short story.
 Most of them aren't too frightening, but they show up every chapter, besides a few exceptions.

 - Replacement Goldfish: It's implied at a few points in the series that Mizuki only sees Chitose, Hiruko the Baku's current vessel as a temporary replacement for her brother, Azusa, his predecessor.